fataling/Sophia/README.md

 ```bash
 https://github.com/prettynnn/Sophia_assistant
 ```
-Then second step, you should install some library for your device:
+Then **second step**, you should install some library for your device:
 ```bash
 pip3 install aiogram==3.23.0
              aiomysql==0.3.2